-Lisbon currently has 60km / 41mi of cycleways and shared paths, and is expected to increase the network of cycle routes up to 150km / 93mi.
+Lisbon currently has 60 kilometres / 41 miles of cycle routes and shared paths, and is expected to increase the network up to 150 kilometres / 93 miles.
 The e-bikes can help with hills.

-The bike sharing system was unleashed in the modern part of the city – the riverside Parque das Nações neighbourhood -, and has gradually been covering other parts of Lisbon.
-Hire bikes are now appearing in districts such as the touristic Baixa, the Zona Ribeirinha and Lisbon Plateau, as well as the riverfront.
+The bike sharing system was unleashed in the modern part of the city – the riverside Parque das Nações -, and has gradually been covering other parts of Lisbon.
+Hire bikes are now appearing in neighbourhoods such as the Baixa and Lisbon Plateau, as well as the riverfront.

 The Gira bikes are available to hire at docking station terminals using the Gira app.
-There are conventional bikes as well as e-bikes to cope with the city’s seven hills.
+There are conventional bikes as well as e-bikes to cope with LIsbon’s seven hills.

 Getting started is very easy.
 Use your smartphone to grab a bike, ride it wherever you want, and then return it to any docking station.
 Here’s a step by step guide: